jaguilarweb/image-processing-api/README.md

 #### GET '/api'

 - General
-  - This endpoint should return a simple string with **"Welcome, enjoy the api!"**.
+  - This endpoint should return a simple string with **"Welcome, enjoy the api!"**, and status 200.

 #### GET '/api/images'